-16.8 Professor Penny Cooper, who has written widely on the subject and to whom we have spoken, records that research with children in the criminal sphere reveals that conducting forensic interviews is a special skill, and training should be based on scientific proven methods.
-Moreover, training for interviews should be on an ongoing basis.
-Thus, for example, police officers who carry out interviews with children and vulnerable adults in criminal cases undergo extensive training before being allowed to conduct an Achieving Best Evidence (ABE) interview for evidential purposes.
-Some of the complexity of ABE interviewing and skills needed is set out in the recent report by Queens University for the Department of Justice.
+Professor Penny Cooper, who has written widely on the subject and to whom we spoke, records that research with children in the criminal sphere reveals that conducting forensic interviews is a special skill, and training should be based on scientific proven methods.
+Moreover, training for interviews should be on an ongoing basis.4 Thus, for example, police officers who carry out interviews with children and vulnerable adults in criminal cases undergo extensive training before being allowed to conduct an achieving best evidence (ABE) interview for evidential purposes.
+Some of the complexity of ABE interviewing and skills needed is set out in a recent report by Queen's University for the Department of Justice.5

-16.9 Scotland's "Children's Hearings" are worthy of note.
+Children's Hearings Scotland is worthy of note.
 Children have been able to attend hearings for over 40 years.
 Children as well as their parents must normally attend the hearings, which are actually meetings in private venues.
-Provision is made for the use of assistance for the vulnerable.
-Decisions are made about them in an atmosphere conducive to their participation and there is provision for the use of Live Link for the vulnerable.
+Provision is made for the use of assistance for the vulnerable.6 Decisions are made about them in an atmosphere conducive to their participation and there is provision for the use of live link for the vulnerable.
 However, when matters are in dispute, the Scottish system still relies on adversarial cross-examination conducted by the lawyers.